 Pap smear tests are the first line of defense against cancer and many other treatable conditions for all women.
 It’s a safe and simple procedure you should have done regularly — and during pre-natal care to ensure the health and safety of you and your baby.

 Important Reminder: This information is only intended to provide Gynecology guidance, not a definitive medical advice.
 Please consult obgyn doctor about your specific condition.
-Only a trained, experienced board certified gynecologist or certified Gynecology specialist can determine an accurate diagnosis and proper treatment.
+Only a trained, experienced gynecologist or certified Gynecology specialist can determine an accurate diagnosis and proper treatment.